python/pythondotorg/README.md

 2. `export PATH="/Applications/Postgres.app/Contents/MacOS/bin:$PATH"`
 3. `dropdb python.org`
 4. `createdb python.org`
-5. `./manage.py syncdb`
-6. `./manage.py migrate`
+5. `./manage.py migrate`
-7. Install data below if you like.
+6. Install data below if you like.

+### Download and load the development fixtures

+1. `./manage.py load_dev_fixtures`

+NOTE that this will download an approximately 11MB gzipped set of fixtures that are sanitized of sensitive User data and then loaded into your local database.

 ### Other Useful Commands